raghukul01/Spectral-Graph-Theory/Pratyush_Singh/log.md

   * CPP learnt
   * Latex learnt
   * Markdown learnt

+  also not to forget all the stuff taught in class

 * Reading Part
   * [introduction to sgt](www.cse.iitk.ac.in/users/rmittal/reports/11intro_sgt.pdf) done
   * [colouring and highest eigenvlaue](www.cse.iitk.ac.in/users/rmittal/reports/12color.pdf) done